-Credit dispute letters can be a sent either by mail or online.
-Online submissions offer speed and convenience, but certified mail is the always the better option, because it allows you to track the correspondence and maintain evidence to support the start of the 30-day clock.
+Credit report dispute form letters can be sent either by mail or online.
+Online submissions offer speed and convenience.
+However, certified mail is always the better option because you can guarantee the credit reporting company has indeed received your credit report dispute letter.
+Essentially certified mail allows you to track the correspondence through the “return receipt” and maintain evidence to support the start of the 30-day clock.

 How Do Credit Dispute Letters Work?

-Once the credit bureau receives your claim, the item you flagged for review gets labelled as “in dispute” on your credit report.
-Over the next 30 days, the bureau is required to investigate your claim and notify you of their findings.
+Once the credit bureau receives your claim, they label the item you flagged for review as “in dispute” on your credit report.
+Over the next 30 days, the bureau must investigate your claim.
+They will notify you of their findings.

 You can dispute any item on your credit report.
 When looking through your report, which you should do periodically, keep an eye out for anything that appears to be erroneous or duplicated.

-Identity theft can be a real hassle to dispute, because the perpetrators often use forged or stolen documents that “proved” they were you when they opened the account.
+Identity theft can be a real hassle to dispute.
+That is because the perpetrators often use forged or stolen documents that “proved” they were you when they opened the account.
 This can make it very difficult for you to prove that you were not, in fact, the one who opened the account.
+In fact, the FTC (Federal Trade Commission) completed a study finding over 25% of Americans were dealing with identity theft.

-When you are faced with difficult situations to resolve, it may be worthwhile to hire a reputable credit repair company, as they will know exactly what your situation needs in order to be resolved quickly, because they handle tough problems like identity theft every day.
-Yes, there are fees involved, but it’s usually well worth it when you consider all the time and aggravation you would incur by tackling it on your own.
+That is because they handle tough problems like identity theft every day.
+Yes, there are fees.
+However, it’s usually well worth it.
+People realize that when they consider all the time and aggravation they would incur by tackling it on their own.

 You should make sure that any delinquent accounts haven’t outlived their lifespan on your report.
 For instance, a late payment shouldn’t be on there if it happened eight years ago.
 According to MyFico, most delinquencies shouldn’t be showing after seven years, though a Chapter 7 bankruptcy stays on for ten years.